certara/pyDarwin/docs/Usage.rst

 Running search on local machine
 ================================

-The :ref:`darwin.run_search <darwin.run_search>` function executes the candidate search for the optimal population model.
+The :mono_ref:`darwin.run_search <darwin.run_search>` executes the search for the optimal population model.

 .. code:: python

     python -m darwin.run_search <template_path> <tokens_path> <options_path>

-To execute, call the ``darwin.run_search`` function and provide the paths to the following files as arguments:
+The aguments are the paths to the following files:

 1. :ref:`Template file <template_file_target>` (e.g., template.txt) - basic shell for NONMEM control files
 2. :ref:`Tokens file <tokens_file_target>` (e.g., tokens.json) - json file describing the dimensions of the search space and the options in each dimension